KiaFathi/reactTutorial/README.md

 ### Steps:

 Note: If you get stuck, you can look to the 'steps' directory to see solutions!
-Or look at the docss here:
+Or look at the docs here:
 <a href='http://facebook.github.io/react/docs/getting-started.html'> ReactJS Documentation </a>

 1. Build a react component called Box, render that component to the page